Electromagnetic quasinormal modes of Schwarzschild-anti-de Sitter black holes: Bifurcations, spectral similarity, and exact solutions in the large black hole limit: Exact solutions in the large black hole limit

-In deriving the above general solution, we have so far only imposed causality around the black hole boundary.
+In deriving the above general solution, we have so far only imposed the regularity of the solution after scaling out the asymptotic behavior of the causal solution around the black hole boundary.
 Thus, different boundary conditions at the spatial infinity would approach this universal spectrum in the large black hole limit.

 This has been observed numerically before, at least comparing Dirichlet and Robin boundary conditions for gravitational perturbations \cite{moss2002}.
 But the exact solution in the large black hole limit enables the first (to the best of our knowledge) analytic treatment both confirming and explaining this numerical observation, at least for electromagnetic perturbations.